chriszf/Hackbright-Curriculum/GitOperations/readme.md

 After this, head over to your Github profile.
 You should see your new repo has been created, and any files you've added should have been pushed to the server.
 This is the simplest way to back up your work to the cloud, share code between teams, and make sure you remember what you did, when you did it, with notes to yourself.

+Lastly, you'll want to know how to get that code onto another computer, which we can do with `git clone`.
+Go up one level with `cd ..`
+Make a new directory with `mkdir` called `clone` and `cd` into it.
+Type `git clone https://github.com/[username]/Exercise01.git` or whatever the URL you've been using is.
+This should create a new folder underneath where you're at with a copy of your git repository in it.
+I had you make a new folder so that you wouldn't overwrite the folder you'd already made - **you do not have to make a new directory called `clone` each time**.
+You'll want to repeat this process on a new computer (without making a clone directory - seriously, you don't have to do that)

 Now, run through this exercise to make sure you understand what you've done.

 http://try.github.com